EuracBiomedicalResearch/lcms-standards/README.md

 ## R files

-The information about the original (mzML) files is available in the files:

 - [get_rt.Rmd](get_rt.Rmd): Markdown file for obtaining the RTs of the maximum peak corresponding to each compound (considering its exact mass).
   This serve as a starting point for define the RT of each compound.